niondir/go-service/README.md

 You can actively wait for all services to stop:

 ```
-	c.WaitAllStopped(context.Background())
+	c.WaitAllStopped()
+	// or
+	c.WaitAllStoppedTimeout(time.Second)

 	// You can check for any errors that might have caused the services to stop
 	errs := c.ServiceErrors()
 ```